The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: Introduction

 The Born-Oppenheimer approximation is based on the idea that the dynamics of the system factorizes in a fast dynamics, relative to the light particle, and a slow one, describing the evolution of the heavy particles subsystem.
-In Section \ref{s:light} we analyze the Hamiltonian of the light particle.
-We fix the relative position $x$ of the heavy particles and study the spectrum of the Hamiltonian $h_x$ associated to the quadratic form
+We fix the relative position $x$ of the heavy particles and study the spectrum of the light particle Hamiltonian $h_x$ associated to the quadratic form

-A precise definition of the self-adjoint operator $h_x$ is given in Section \ref{s:light}.
-Here we point out that $h_x$ is the Hamiltonian in dimension one with two delta interactions centered in $y=x/2$ and $y=-x/2$, see \cite{AGHKH05}.
+Note that $h_x$ is the Hamiltonian in dimension one with two delta interactions centered in $y=x/2$ and $y=-x/2$, see \cite{AGHKH05}.
 Functions in the domain of $h_x$ are regular outside the points $y=\pm x/2$, continuous in $y = \pm x/2$, and satisfy the boundary conditions

-In Section \ref{s:light} we give a full characterization of the spectrum of $h_x$, see Lemmata \ref{l:spectrumhx} and \ref{l:lambda0}, and Theorem \ref{th:lowerboundbH}.
-A relevant outcome of this analysis is that the lowest eigenvalue of $h_x$, denoted by $-\lambda_0(x)$, and the corresponding normalized eigenfunction, $ \psi^{BO}_{x}$, can be explicitly computed.
-These results were already discussed in \cite{AGHKH05}, and were also obtained with a different approach based on heat kernels in \cite{AT1}.
+For $\alpha<0$, $h_x$ has non empty discrete spectrum and the lowest eigenvalue, denoted by $-\lambda_0(x)$, and the corresponding normalized eigenfunction, $ \psi^{BO}_{x}$, can be explicitly computed.

-In Section \ref{s:reduction} we start implementing the Born-Oppenheimer approximation by means of a dimensional reduction which extracts an effective contribution from the light particle component, this is achieved by means of a projection on the eigenfunction $\psi^{BO}_{x}$ (more precisely, by the direct integral of a family of projections).
+To extract an effective contribution from the light particle component, we use the projection on the eigenfunction $\psi^{BO}_{x}$ (more precisely, the direct integral of a family of projections).
 This procedure produces an effective Hamiltonian for the heavy particles subsystem.
 We follow closely the very versatile and general approach developed in \cite{Krejcirik-etal-m2018}.
-By doing so we reproduce and rewrite, in a slightly different way, some key estimates, giving simpler expressions for the bounds (see Propositions \ref{p:QwidehatQ} and \ref{p:diff}, and Lemma \ref{l:resolvent-difference} compared with \cite[Theorems 1.1 and 2.5, and Proposition 2.6]{Krejcirik-etal-m2018}).
+By doing so we reproduce and rewrite, in a slightly different way, some key estimates from that paper, giving simpler expressions for the bounds (see Propositions \ref{p:QwidehatQ} and \ref{p:diff}, and Lemma \ref{l:resolvent-difference} compared with \cite[Theorems 1.1 and 2.5, and Proposition 2.6]{Krejcirik-etal-m2018}).